Battlefield surveillance brigades in the United States Army: Structure

-Each BfSB consisted of a headquarters and headquarters company; active component units have two military intelligence battalions while the Army National Guard BfSBs had one; each brigade had a reconnaissance & surveillance squadron consisting of a headquarters troop; two ground troops (Troops A and B) and a Long-range surveillance (LRS) company; a signal company (network support company, or NSC); and a brigade support company (BSC).
+Each BfSB consisted of a headquarters and headquarters company; active component units have two military intelligence battalions while the Army National Guard BfSBs had one; each brigade had a reconnaissance and surveillance squadron consisting of a headquarters troop; two ground troops (Troops A and B) and a long-range surveillance (LRS) company; a signal company (network support company, or NSC); and a brigade support company (BSC).
 In 2012, the active component brigades started grouping the brigade HHC, the signal company, and the support company under a special troops battalion.

 Transformation

 Former units consisted of one Regular Army component and two reserve component detachments, there were both active-duty and National Guard surveillance brigades, each having a specific table of organization and equipment.

 The changes made were all part of an Army-wide transition to the Army modular force, future-concept ("Grow The Army Plan" of modernization) proposed by US Army Chief of Staff General Peter Schoomaker in 2007.
 That plan called for ten Surveillance Brigades.